-I was standing in my kitchen this week, just relaxing and drinking a cup of coffee, when I heard these words in my mind: “The forward momentum pulls the back up.
+I was standing in my kitchen a few years ago, just relaxing with a cup of coffee, and heard these words in my mind: “The forward momentum pulls the back up.
 The push from the back releases the forward momentum.”
 Sensing a divine origin to the thoughts, I began to ponder.

 I love to experience momentum, especially when it’s for an extended season.
 A positive catalyst, a force working on my behalf, is most welcome.
 Reminds me of the moving walkways found in certain airports, which I like to refer to as “horizontal escalators.”
 You’re still walking, but also being carried along.
 This reflects the vital partnership we have with God and the key to sustaining momentum in our spiritual lives.
 Disciples, with the zeal of the Lord upon them, issue a daily mandate to their entire being: “Come on, we’re moving forward.”
 We have forward momentum, by walking in the Spirit.
 When it seems to be hindered, we conclude that there must be a root system in our past in need of healing.
 The diagnosis often sounds like this: “He, or she, needs inner healing.”